nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 completed.
 The deployment can now be set up and built using the following commands:

 ```
-cd MyDeployment
-fprime-util generate
+# In: MyProject/MyDeployment
 fprime-util build -j4
 ```
-Resolve any errors that occur before continuing to the testing section.
+> Resolve any errors that occur before continuing to the running section.

-> Notice `fprime-util generate` was used again.
-This is because this new deployment builds in a separate environment.

-## Testing With `fprime-gds`
+## Runninf With `fprime-gds`

 It is now time to test the `HelloWorld` component by running the deployment created in this section.
 This can be accomplished by running the `fprime-gds` command in the deployment, verifying connection, sending the new SEND_HELLO